Last year was a fairly normal season for many programs around the Northern Virginia area, but not Flint Hill.

 While depth might not be a strength in the frontcourt, it definitely looks like it is in the backcourt.

-“Our veteran guards are [seniors] Khaleel Abdullah and Steven Kennedy,” Reed said.
+“Our veteran guards are [seniors] Khaleel Abdullah and Stephen Kennedy,” Reed said.
 “Those guys have been in the program and they’re the ones that are basically going to stir the pot for us…then there’s Everett Jones, who is just a sophomore, but is as confident as any guy in the gym.”